 We stay busy making it easier for you to buy local food!
 Here is a list of our projects and our plans.
 If you have project ideas, please contact us!

-Many of our projects are made possible through our participation in the USDA FoodLINC initiative.
-Our USDA FoodLINC funding will end in September, 2018.
-Our work is to coordinate and catalyze local food economic development.
-It takes time to develop relationships and see impacts from this work.
-We are seeking funding partners who share our vision of healthy people, animals, and planet – and believe that by stimulating economic development through collaboration, we can see our mutual vision unfold in Texas.
+We seek funding partners who share our vision of healthy people, animals, and planet – and our belief that by stimulating economic development through community-based collaboration, we will see our mutual vision unfold in Texas.

 - Good Food Purchasing Program (GFPP) – Led by Edwin Marty of the City of Austin, the GFPP program works to increase wholesale sales to meet institutional demand and do it in a way that supports local economies, environmental sustainability, valued workforce, animal welfare, and nutrition.
 We are part of the Good Food Purchasing Program (GFPP) team with Austin ISD, UT Austin, and the Austin Convention Center.
 Our role is to develop networks and catalyze sales between farmers/ranchers and institutional buyers.

 - Central Texas Food hub feasibility – This study and planning project is led by the Sustainable Food Center and began in October, 2017 with funding from USDA’s Local Food Promotion Program.
 We’re responsible for supply analysis and we’re conducting focus groups and doing outreach sessions.
-We expect to complete our supply analysis in 2018 and the team will issue our final report in early 2019..
+We completed our supply analysis in 2018 and the team will issue our final report in early 2019..